 Examples of questions asked in a second-round interview:

 Tell me a few things you would do in this role?

 Tell me about a time when you changed your priorities to meet others' expectations?

 Describe a time when you altered your own behaviour to fit the situation.

 Tell me about a time when you used your knowledge of the organization to get what you needed.

 Tell me about a time when you improved the way things were typically done on the job

 Prepare your own questions

 This is more than likely your last chance to ask questions.
 Your questions are asked for you to get to know the role, the team, their strategy and their expectations.
 If you are concerned about anything regarding the role or the company, now is your time to ask.
-You can find some good example of questions to ask that will highlight potential challenges here.
+You can find some good examples of questions to ask that will highlight potential challenges here.

 By asking these questions you will also see if the role is suited to you and your standards.
-Culture fit is so important, you should also ask about the organisations culture so you can decide if you would be a good match to the company.
+Culture fit is so important, you should also ask about the organisations culture so you can decide if you would be a good match for the company.
 For example, what do you enjoy about working here?
 What would you say is the best thing about the team?
 How would you describe the work-life balance?